|

 I don’t want my dog to jump on the leaded glass and hurt himself or break the glass window. |

-thick tempered glass on the interior side of the leaded glass
+thick tempered glass on the interior ledge of the leaded glass

 Back to Top |